bite-your-idols/Gamestarter/README.md

 After installation you will continue with your own customized OpenELEC but empowered including:
 - Retroarch multi-emulator frontend with a launcher addon and joypad configs,
-- AdvancedLauncher addon with default emulators list and custom skin,
+- AdvancedLauncher addon with default emulator list and custom skin,
 - Amiga UAE4ARM emulator,
 - Internet Archive ROM Launcheraddon to launch games from the "cloud".
 - 3 GameMaker Pi ports including modern masterpiece "Maldita Castilla".